Royalty Pharma

 Post in 2022

-Cytokinetics is a late-stage biopharmaceutical company dedicated to the discovery and development of innovative treatments aimed at improving muscle function in patients with debilitating diseases.
-The company focuses on creating first-in-class muscle activators and next-in-class muscle inhibitors to address conditions characterized by reduced muscle performance, such as amyotrophic lateral sclerosis, heart failure, spinal muscular atrophy, and chronic obstructive pulmonary disease.
-Utilizing small molecules specifically designed to enhance muscle function and contractility, Cytokinetics aims to advance investigational medicines that have the potential to improve health outcomes for individuals suffering from severe cardiovascular and neuromuscular disorders.
+Cytokinetics is a late-stage biopharmaceutical company dedicated to discovering, developing, and commercializing innovative treatments that target muscle function.
+The company focuses on developing muscle activators and inhibitors for conditions characterized by reduced muscle performance, weakness, and fatigue, including diseases such as amyotrophic lateral sclerosis, heart failure, spinal muscular atrophy, and chronic obstructive pulmonary disease.
+Utilizing small molecules specifically engineered to enhance muscle function and contractility, Cytokinetics aims to create investigational medicines that may improve the health span of individuals affected by serious cardiovascular and neuromuscular disorders.

 Blueprint Medicines